President- Eric Holle

 Macky Cassidy is a lifelong Alaskan raised in the Mat-Su Valley.
 She earned her Bachelor of Arts degree in Cultural Anthropology at the University of Oregon in 2007 and her Masters of Teaching at UAS Sitka in 2010.
 While teaching in Hoonah 2010-2012 she incorporated local environmental and cultural knowledge into her Geography and History classes, with an emphasis on community involvement.
 Macky garnered and oversaw implementation of the Healthy Active Native Communities Grant which implemented a community and school garden.
 Macky’s skills, interests and experience lend nicely to LCC’s community outreach projects.

-Outreach Coordinator- Elizabeth Jurgeleit
+Board member- Elizabeth Jurgeleit

 Office Greeter- Mila